ronnycoding/dreamstack-expo/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

----

 ## Blockmatic

-Blockmatic is building robust ecosystem of people and tools for development of decentralized applications (dApps) and fintech solutions.
+Blockmatic is building robust ecosystem of people and tools for development of decentralized applications.

 [blockmatic.io](https://blockmatic.io)